oduis/UEVRDeluxe-docs/UEVRTutorial.md

 ## How to get started with UEVR Easy Injector
-New to UEVR and want to play 2D PC Steam games in Virtual Reality using your Meta Quest headset?
+New to UEVR and want to play common flatscreen PC games in Virtual Reality using your e.g. Meta Quest headset?
 Here's how to get started.

 ### 1. Ensure your PC can handle it
 VR requires rendering at a very high resolution, and the experience is sensitive to low frame rates.
 Therefore, you need a modern, powerful PC.
 Your graphics card should be particularly strong and have ample VRAM for the high resolution.
-If the game you want to play does not achieve high frame rates at high resolutions in 2D, it is unlikely to perform well in VR.
+If the game you want to play does not achieve high frame rates at high resolutions in normal flatscreen, it is unlikely to perform well in VR.

 ### 2. Install your game
-First, check if your game runs on Unreal Engine version 4 or higher, which is required for UEVR.
+First, check if the game runs on Unreal Engine version 4 or higher, which is required for UEVR (very latest versions of the engine might also causes problems).
 The simplest way to do this is by searching the game's name along with "Unreal Engine version" on Google or Bing.
-UEVR Easy Injector currently supports Steam and Epic.
-Install your game via Steam or Epic as you normally would.
+UEVR Easy Injector currently supports Steam, Epic, GOG and XBox.
+Install the game via these stores just normally.
+Privated versions installed outside of these stores are not supported.

 ### 3. Ensure you have a fast network connection to your headset
-Transferring VR display data from your PC to your headset requires a lot of bandwidth.
+Transferring VR 3D display data from your PC to your headset requires a lot of bandwidth.

-- If you have a good Wifi/LAN connection - go for WIFI connection
+- If you have a **good Wifi and LAN connection**  - go for WIFI connection

-Is your PC connected to your router via LAN?
-Is your network router modern (preferably WIFI6/6E/7)?
+	- Is your PC connected to your router via LAN?
-Is your network channel idle and not congested with other neighborhood networks or other devices using much bandwith?
+	- Is your network router modern (preferably WIFI6/6E/7)?
 	(The Windows built-in Hotspot feature often has reliability issues under high CPU load and suboptimal Wifi card settings, so it is not a replacement for a modern router)
+	- Is your network channel idle and not congested with other neighborhood networks or other devices using much bandwith?

-- no good network - go for USB cable connection
+- **no good network** - go for **USB cable** connection
 Though it sounds like a better bet to simply always use USB, it will reduce your options.
 Better go for WIFI if you can.

 ### 4. Choose and install an app to link your headset to your PC